markusmobius/go-trafilatura/README.md

 What's not done yet:

 - Restructure code to make it more similar with the original Trafilatura.
-- Improve documentation.
-- Implement CLI for the extractor.
-- Implement some QoL features like batch url downloads and sitemap scraping.
-However, since this is an additional features, I think it should be implemented in CLI instead of in the package.
 - Port `comparison.py` to compare between `go-trafilatura`, `go-readability` and `go-domdistiller`.
 However, I think it should be done in separate repository.
 - Port `htmldate`.
 It's a medium library which consists of around 900 lines of Python code (excluding unit tests), whose sole purpose is to extract publishing date of a web page.